keeratS/insta-newsletter/README.md

 ## Caching

-Instagram profile responses are cached on disk to reduce repeated API calls and lower the chance of rate-limit/auth errors.
+Instagram profile responses are cached on disk so the script can make fewer live Instagram requests.
+This helps reduce throttling/rate-limit issues.

+Cache behavior:

-- cache path: `.cache/instagram_profiles/`
+- cache location: `.cache/instagram_profiles/`
-- fresh cache window: 3 hours
+- fresh cache lifetime: 24 hours
-- stale fallback window on Instagram `401`: 3 hours
+- if a live request returns `401`, the script can use stale cache up to 24 hours old for that profile
+- cache files older than this window are cleaned up automatically during runs

+Fetch strategy:

-- fetch order rotates to start at the first profile without cache from the last 24 hours
+- profiles are rotated so live fetching starts at the first profile that does not have cache from the last 24 hours
-- old cache files are pruned automatically during runs
-- after repeated `401` responses, the script can continue in reduced-data mode if enough cached profiles are available
+- if repeated `401` errors occur, the script can continue in reduced-data mode using available cache (instead of failing immediately)

-To clear cache manually, delete the `.cache/instagram_profiles` folder.
+Manual reset:

+- delete `.cache/instagram_profiles` to clear cache manually
-The folder is recreated automatically on the next run.
+- the folder is recreated automatically on the next run

 ---